mueedqadri/course_compass/README.md

 git clone https://github.com/manitejavarmadal/tutorial2.git
 ```

-4. Open the repository where you cloned the app in the terminal.
+4. Open the directory where you cloned the app in the terminal.

 5. Fetch all the dependencies.
 ```